-Join Mike Meyers for an in-depth discussion in this video Virtual memory, part of CompTIA A+ Exam Prep (220-902) Part 1: Introduction to Computers.
+Join Mike Meyers for an in-depth discussion in this video Virtual memory, part of CompTIA A+ (220-902) Cert Prep: 1 Introduction to Computers.

 - Virtually memory is an important part…of every Windows system…but it's not a real obvious part.…So in order for me to explain it to ya,…I thought I'd use candy.…Who doesn't love jelly beans.…Now all of these jelly beans, each individual jar,…represents a different program…that is currently sitting on my hard drive.…I've installed Microsoft Word.…I've installed Solitaire.…I've installed World of Warcraft.…I've installed PaintShop Pro…or whatever old program you wanna think about.…But they're not running right now, do you understand?…They're just installed on the hard drive.…